 Canberra (Australia), operation and renovation of the lighting network for a 7-year contract

 VINCI Energies, via its Australian subsidiary Electrix, manages Canberra’s street lighting network thanks to a €37 million, seven-year energy performance contract, which began in May 2018.
 The project aims to renovate, operate and maintain over 80,000 light points, 50,000 of which will be replaced by LEDs, resulting in energy savings of 47%.
 It should also be noted that street lighting accounted for 40% of the ACT’s total electricity consumption.
-An intelligent control system will also be installed for real-time monitoring.
+A smart control system will also be installed for real-time monitoring.
 The contract includes two major innovations: the CityApp application to facilitate maintenance and operation, and the BIMCity hypervisor for improved customer service and performance monitoring.

 Jaipur (India), smart lighting for energy savings